robot-ranger/cppagent/README.md

 Use MQTT when:

-- working with IoT sensors, gateways, or PLCs,
+- you have applications that already using MQTT
-- devices already publish metrics to an MQTT broker,
+- you want to publish data from a local broker to the cloud
-- you need a lightweight protocol for high-frequency data.
+- you want a lightweight protocol for high-frequency data

 The agent requires the broker address, topics, and connection details: